Fashion victims: Anger over murder-themed Kazakh photoshoot

-TBILISI, Sept 11 (Thomson Reuters Foundation) - A Kazakh magazine has had to apologise after a fashion spread showing models posing as murder victims sparked fury, with critics saying the images eroticised violence against women.
+TBILISI (Thomson Reuters Foundation) - A Kazakh magazine has had to apologize after a fashion spread showing models posing as murder victims sparked fury, with critics saying the images eroticised violence against women.

 The spread in Buro 24/7 Kazakhstan showed a girl in a black dress lying lifeless near a bloodied knife with her hand tied to a water pipe and a woman sprawling motionless on a bed as forensic scientists put her stiletto shoes in a plastic bag.